-All level classrooms have 24 hour secure access.
+All studios have secure access.
 Students are issued with access disks at the beginning of each year of study and are required to return them at the end of the respective year of study to the level Coordinator.
 Should a student misplace a disk, this must be reported to the level Coordinator.
 The student is liable for the replacement of the disc.